mvicens/typrod/README.md

 ### Provider

-It is named `$tpdProvider`, whose methods (of which the setters and deleters return it, allowing chaining) are:
+It is named `tpdProvider`, whose methods (of which the setters and deleters return it, allowing chaining) are:

 #### `.type( name, opts )`